Sanford, mulling GOP primary bid in 2020, confesses: ‘I don’t think anybody’s going to beat Donald Trump’

 THE LATEST FROM FOX NEWS ON THE 2020 PRESIDENTIAL CAMPAIGN

-Sanford’s mission, if he launches a primary bid, is to take the GOP back to the future, when targeting the national debt and spiraling government spending was at the top of the party’s conversation.
+Sanford’s mission, if he launches a primary bid, is to take the GOP back to fiscal issues, targeting the national debt and spiraling government spending.

 And he noted “I was just dumbstruck to hear Rush Limbaugh’s comments over the weekend that deficits don’t matter.
 It is something that we have to get back to.”